Over 100 children have died in Texas’ child welfare system since 2020, report says - NewsBreak

 Frank has previously said although the monitors have caught foster care providers who have caused harm to children within the system, the lawsuit is causing more harm than good and thinks the amount of money the monitors are making discourages them from making real progress that would make their job defunct.

-Jack and attorneys representing foster children in the lawsuit have fiercely defended the court monitors and said many instances of neglect and abuse would have gone unnoticed if not for their work.
-That includes the recent allegations of sex abuse at The Refuge, a state-licensed foster care facility in Bastrop.
+Jack and attorneys representing foster children in the lawsuit have fiercely defended the court monitors and said many instances of neglect and abuse would have gone unnoticed if for their work.
+That includes the recent allegations of sex abuse at The Refuge, a state-licensed foster care facility in Bastrop .

 The judge has expressed a need to solve some of the many issues by the monitors sooner rather than later, encouraging the formation of an expert panel to provide systemwide recommendations.